Leverage Products – Definition and Examples

 Through the foreign exchange market, traders speculate on the prices of national currencies such as JPY, GBP, CHF, USD, and EUR.

-When trading forex with leverage, your position size can be multiplied relative to your margin.
+When trading forex with leverage, the position size is multiplied relative to the margin deposit.

-This means you only post a small portion of the total position value as margin, but even a small price move can trigger a margin call or liquidation if you are overexposed.
+This means only a small portion of the total position value is posted as margin, but even a small price move can trigger a margin call or liquidation if the position is overexposed.

 • Leverage – 1:1 – 1:5000